SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

-L. A. Feigin and D. I. Svergun, *Structure Analysis by Small-Angle X-Ray and Neutron Scattering*, Plenum Press, New York, (1987)
+L A Feigin and D I Svergun, *Structure Analysis by Small-Angle X-Ray and Neutron Scattering*, Plenum Press, New York, (1987)